mmmorris1975/go-upnp/README.md

 --------

 The eventing module provides a way to subscribe and get notified for state change events from devices.
-Currently only unicast event subscription is supported, but support for multicast event listening is planned.
+Unicast event subscription and multicast event listening is supported.

 Unicast event subscription is handled through a SubscriptionManager, which handles the details of listening for event notifications as well as periodically refreshing the subscription, as required